In this career summary, you will find out what the job of a Traffic Technician is about and what it is like.

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-They collect data on work environments for analysis by occupational health and safety specialists.
+collect data on work environments for analysis by occupational health and safety specialists.
 Implement and conduct evaluation of programs designed to limit chemical, physical, biological, and ergonomic risks to workers.